andres81/Model_of_the_Psyche/case-files/stop-femicide-now/README.md

 Looking at what a legal system does: Laws that govern what one may and may not do, one can argue, that the legal system might be upgraded to the point that women are protected more.
-Within the current context of this writing, to what extend did civilians take responsibility regarding the options a legal system offers to limit the freedom of women killers and abusers?
+Within the current context of this writing, to what extent did civilians take responsibility regarding the options, a legal system offers to limit the freedom of women killers and abusers?
 Abuse in the form of:

 * Demanding sex